-Today we’ve released our first research report, ‘State of the Household Budget’ which revealed 7 in 10 Australians don’t have a household budget.
+Our first research report, ‘State of the Household Budget’ was released in January 2014 which revealed 7 in 10 Australians don’t have a household budget.

 Most banks, accountants, financial advisors and media commentators tell us to keep a household budget to track our income and expenses.
 Yet, our research found most Aussies use their account balance to manage their money.

 Do you make financial decisions based on your account balance?

 If you do, you’re effectively living day to day and not putting the steps in place to achieve your financial dreams.

 It’s easy to think ‘she’ll be right’ if you check your account and see a nice sum of money there.
 But it gives a false sense of security and can lead to overspending (who hasn’t treated themselves when there’s a bit of extra cash in the bank?), which means you could get stuck if something unexpected occurs.

 Our research found people find budgeting too hard or scary, or they think it will take too much time.
 But budgeting can be simple - see below for our four simple steps to help.

 Firstly, set personal goals that are meaningful to you and your family.
 Think about both short and long term goals.
 A short-term goal could be buying a new car whereas a long term goal might be saving a deposit to buy a house.

 Once you have a goal, it’s easier to put a plan in place.
 This plan involves looking at capturing all your income (money in) and expenses (money out) to determine how much money is left over, every week or month.
 This money can then be put into savings accounts or used to reduce debt.